51st-Vfw/JAFDTC/doc/Airframe_F16C.md

 # DCS Cockpit Interactions

-> This functiuonality requires installation of the DCS Lua support.

 The Viper allows the user to operate JAFDTC from buttons in the cockpit without needing to go through the Windows UI.
 This is helpful for VR and other situations where you may not be able to interact with the JAFDTC window.
 To support this capabilty, JAFDTC reuses controls from